ACEMerlin/Kratos/README.md

 ### Data Binding

-The following code demostrate that two views(EditText and TextView) bound to one single data(which in the code `boundData` holds the data. you can later access or change the data by using `boundDate.data`)
+The following code demostrate that two views(EditText and TextView) bound to one single data(which in the code `boundData` holds the data. you can later access or change the data by using `boundData.get()` and `boundData.set("some string")`)

 ```java
 public class SimpleActivity extends Activity {